bennylut/pkm/docs/projects.md

 <br>
 <br>
-Following, is a table containing a short explanation for the supported fields of this section:
+Following, is a table containing a short explanation for the supported fields in this table:

 <table>
     <tr>